 A recent soil survey of beef-producing farms in the South West’s high rainfall zone has highlighted the potential for aluminium toxicity in our soils.

 Aluminium toxicity can have a significant effect on pasture productivity by inhibiting subsurface root growth and restricting plant access to water and nutrients.
 However, the potential constraint is rarely investigated in high rainfall permanent pastures where few producers soil test below 10 centimetres.
-That changed recently when South West Catchments Council (SWCC) and the Western Beef Association Inc conducted tests to a depth of 30 cms on 24 farms through funding from the Australian Government’s National Landcare Program.
+That changed recently when South West Catchments Council (SWCC) and the Western Beef Association Inc conducted tests to a depth of 30 cms on 24 farms (44 sites) through funding from the Australian Government’s National Landcare Program.

 Soil pH is a good indicator of aluminium solubility and its likely concentration in soil solution.
 When soil pHCa drops below 4.8, aluminium becomes more soluble and available to plants.
 This increases dramatically below 4.5 and can become toxic to tolerant species such as subclover and ryegrass if it drops below 4.3.

 Aluminium toxicity is more likely to occur in the subsurface below 10 cm where organic matter is lower compared to the topsoil.
 This is because organic matter or its associated acids can detoxify aluminium.
 Given high levels of soil organic carbon in high rainfall soils (600-1,000 mm), aluminium may also be detoxified in the subsurface.